easy-coding-standard/easy-coding-standard/README.md

 Create a `easy-coding-standard.neon` file in your root directory.

-Here you can use 2 options:
+Here you can use 2 types of classes:

 - Sniffs from [PHP_CodeSniffer]()
 - and Fixers from [PHP-CS-Fixer]() (from Symfony world)